 Non-monetary items measured at fair value in a foreign currency are translated to the functional currency using the exchange rate ruling at the date when the fair value was determined.

 Comparatives

 Where necessary, comparative figures have been reclassified to conform to any changes in presentation made in this financial report.
-The comparative figures cover the period 24 March 2022 to 30 June 2023.

 Rounding of amounts